MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 application.

 Early versions of QPACK were small deltas of HPACK to introduce order-resiliency.
-This version departs from HPACK more substantially to add resilience against reset message streams.
+Recent versions depart from HPACK more substantially to add resilience against reset message streams and reduce the impact of head-of-line blocking.

-In the following sections, this document proposes a new version of HPACK which makes different trade-offs, enabling partial out-of-order interpretation and bounded memory consumption with minimal head-of-line blocking.
+In the following sections, this document proposes a successor to HPACK which makes different trade-offs, enabling partial out-of-order interpretation and bounded memory consumption with minimal head-of-line blocking.
 None of the proposed improvements to HPACK (strongly-typed fields, binary compression of